LucasDesport/tiam-fr/docs/trades/gas.md

 According to BP (2019), pipeline trades across TIAM-FR regions are declared in 2018 following Table 1.
 So initial capacities of pipeline-based gas trades are limited to these observed exchanges.

-Table 1: Pipeline-based gas exchanges in 2018 (in bcm)
+Table 1: Pipeline-based gas exchanges in 2018 (in bcm) between [regions](../spatial-representation/index.md)
 |  From| USA  | CAN  | MEX | CSA |  WEU  |  EEU |  FSU |  MEA | AFR | IND | CHI | JPN | SKO | AUS | ODA |
 | ---- | ---- | ---- | --- | --- | ----- | ---- | -----| ---- | --- | --- | --- | --- | --- | --- | --- |
 |  To  |      |      |     |     |       |      |      |      |     |     |     |     |     |     |     |